stakahama/aprl-emacs/README.md

 Configure
 ---

-Create a file called `"~/.emacs.d/aprl-local.el` with the following contents:
+Create a file called `"~/.emacs.d/aprl-local.el` with the following contents (or similar):

 ```common-lisp
 ;; ELPA required by several packages below